jxs/hawkeye/README.md

 ### API

-The REST API _basically_ exists to manage Workers, but also serves up healthcheck and prometheus metrics endpoints.
+The REST API is responsible to manage Workers, serve healthchecks, and provide Prometheus metrics.

 When you create a Watcher by doing a `POST /v1/watchers`, the API will create some Kubernetes artifacts: ConfigMap, Deployment, Service.
 These items are to support